Debiased Machine Learning of Conditional Average Treatment Effects and Other Causal Functions: Set-Up

-The results of this paper accommodate the estimation of $\hat{\eta}$ by high-dimensional/highly complex modern machine learning (ML) methods, such as random forests, neural networks, and $l_1$-shrinkage estimators, as well as earlier developed tools.
-The only requirement we impose on the estimation of $\hat{\eta}$ is its mean square convergence to the true nuisance parameter $\eta_0$ at a high-quality rate $o_P(N^{-1/4-\delta}/\sup_{x \in \mathcal{X}} \| p(x) \|^{1/2}), \delta>0$.
-Under suitably chosen growth rate of the dimension of the basis functions $d=d(N)$, this requirement is satisfied under structured assumptions on $\eta_0$, such as approximate sparsity of $\eta_0$ with respect to some dictionary, well-approximability of $\eta_0$ by trees or by sparse neural and deep neural nets.
+Our results accommodate high-dimensional/highly complex modern machine learning (ML) methods to estimate $\eta$, such as random forests, neural networks, and $\ell_1$-shrinkage estimators, as well as procedures that estimate $\widehat{\eta}$ by classic nonparametric methods.
+The only requirement we impose on the estimation of $\widehat{\eta}$ is that it converges to the true nuisance parameter $\eta_0$ at a fast enough rate $o_P(N^{-1/4-\delta})$ for some $\delta \geq 0$.
+This requirement is satisfied under structural assumptions on $\eta_0$, such as approximate sparsity of $\eta_0$ with respect to some dictionary, or if $\eta_0$ is well approximated by trees or by sparse neural and deep neural nets.
+For the Conditional Average Treatment Effect, it is straightforward to apply our method using the \url{best_linear_predictor} command in the $R$ \url{grf} package, available from \cite{grf}.